wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 * How to use the ADO.NET Entity Framework 6 Code First to read and write data in a SQL database.
 * How to use Entity Framework Code First Migrations to deploy a database.
 * How to store relational data in the cloud by using Azure SQL Database.
-* How to deploy a web project that uses a database to a [web site](/documentation/services/web-sites/) in Azure Websites.
+* How to deploy a web project that uses a database to a [web app](/documentation/services/web-sites/) in Azure Web App.

 >[AZURE.NOTE] This is a long tutorial.
-If you want a quick introduction to Azure Websites and Visual Studio web projects, see [Create an ASP.NET web site in Azure Websites](/documentation/articles/web-sites-dotnet-get-started).
+If you want a quick introduction to Azure and Visual Studio web projects, see [Create an ASP.NET web app in Azure](/documentation/articles/web-sites-dotnet-get-started).
 For troubleshooting info, see the [Troubleshooting](#troubleshooting) section.
 >
->Or if you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>Or if you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## Prerequisites